 All About Kourtney Kardashian’s PRP Injections For Hair Loss

-On the premiere episode of season 17 of Keeping Up With Kardashians earlier this month, Kim Kardashian was anything but chill when she noticed a bald spot on the crown of her older sister, Kourtney Kardashian’s head.
+On the premiere episode of season 17 of Keeping Up With Kardashians, Kim Kardashian was anything but chill when she noticed a bald spot on the crown of her older sister, Kourtney Kardashian’s head.
 "Kourtney, you have a really big spot on the top of your head," Kim worriedly told her sister.
 "Kourtney, oh my god.
 I'm afraid for your life.
 Have you seen that?"

 Kourtney admitted she could feel the spot, and she had a hunch as to the culprit: the sky-high ponytail she sported at the amfAR New York Gala in February 2019.
 “It’s a hole in my head,” the 40-year old exclaimed.
 “I swear it’s from my ponytail, it was so tight that I had a bump on my head like this.”